Zipcar/zipcar-pi-zero-guide/projects/panda-cam-monitor.md

 #### Super Secret Tip for Experts
 You can access your Raspbian installation over SSH from another computer on the same network.
+First, you need to turn on ssh access by adding a file named `ssh` to the root directory of your microSD card.
 Just `ssh pi@raspberrypi.local`.
 When you're prompted for a password, use `raspberry`, which is the default (you should change this password if you don't want just anyone to be able to login and mess with things)

 #### Other Cams